Complaints and feedback regarding The Education People privacy notice

 How long your personal data will be kept

 We will hold your complaint which contains your personal information securely in an electronic file on KCC databases which are only accessible by employees who have specific access.
-We will hold your personal information for no longer than ten years, after which time it will be archived or securely destroyed.
+We will hold your personal information for no longer than ten years, after which the information is made inaccessible to system users or securely destroyed

 Reasons we can collect and use your personal information

 We collect and use your personal information to carry out tasks in the public interest.
 For additional/specific interventions we will seek your consent where this is required.
-If we need to collect special category (sensitive) personal information, we rely upon reasons of substantial public interest (equality of opportunity or treatment).
+We rely on the following legal bases under UK GDPR:

 Who we share your personal information with